Defence Infrastructure Organisation estate and sustainable development

 Sanctuary magazine and awards

-Sanctuary, the MOD flagship conservation magazine is an annual publication about conservation of the natural and historic environment on the defence estate.
-It illustrates the MOD’s commitment to conservation projects and how we are undertaking our responsibility for stewardship of the estate in the UK and overseas through our policies and their subsequent implementation.
+Sanctuary, the MOD flagship sustainability magazine is an annual publication which illustrates the MOD’s commitment to incorporating sustainable measures such as energy saving and conservation projects of the natural and historic environment on the defence estate.
 It is designed for a wide audience, from the general public, to the people who work for us or volunteer as members of the MOD conservation groups.

 Sanctuary started life as a newsletter in 1976 to keep the newly formed conservation groups informed of ideas and activities being carried out across the defence estate.
-This highly regarded publication has evolved into a full colour magazine that plays an important role in our strategy to inform and promote our conservation activities to some 20,000 readers.
-Published each autumn Sanctuary is a free publication designed for a wide internal and external audience from the general public to the people who work for us or volunteer as members of the MOD conservation groups.
+This highly regarded publication has evolved into an on-line full colour magazine that plays an important role in our strategy to inform and promote the activities of a sustainable MOD to some 20,000 readers.
+Published each autumn, Sanctuary is designed for a wide internal and external audience from the general public to the people who work for us or volunteer as members of the MOD conservation groups.

 We welcome contributions from a wide range of authors.
-Part of Sanctuary’s uniqueness comes from the variety of authors ranging from Military and civilian staff, conservation group volunteers, our industry partners, subject matter experts and also from external organisations and bodies such as English Heritage and Natural England.
+Part of Sanctuary’s uniqueness comes from the variety of authors ranging from military and civilian staff, conservation group volunteers, industry partners, subject matter experts and also from external organisations and statutory bodies.
+Sanctuary awards

 If you have an interesting story or idea for the magazine, would like to find out more about the Awards or be added to the distribution please contact the Editor: